hello-robot/stretch_ros/README.md

 ## Getting Started

-This repository holds ROS Noetic code for the Stretch mobile manipulator from Hello Robot Inc. To get started with this code, take a look at the [Stretch ROS Tutorials](https://docs.hello-robot.com/0.2/stretch-tutorials/ros1/).
+This repository holds ROS Noetic packages for the Stretch mobile manipulators from Hello Robot Inc. To get started with this code, take a look at the [Stretch ROS Tutorials](https://docs.hello-robot.com/0.2/stretch-tutorials/ros1/).

 ## Directories